Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 \subsubsection{Technical Factors}

-In our study, we define \textbf{technical factors} as the factors that are related to the technical outcome of the RE-related activities.
-From our participants' answers to one of the main interview questions, \emph{"In your opinion, what are the aspects that motivate you when involved in RE-related activities?"} We identified a set of technical factors and their influences when involved in RE-related activities.
+In our study, we define \textbf{technical factors} as those related to the outcomes of RE-related activities.
+From responses to the interview question, \emph{``In your opinion, what are the aspects that motivate you when involved in RE-related activities?"} we identified a set of technical factors as a set of motivating/demotivating factors.